SAP-samples/teched2022-AD163/TypeScript/exercises/ex10_A/README.md

 ## Exercise 1 - Create a new CAP project

+Before creating the new project, save the UI5 application, rightlick in your workspace and select *download* to save the compressed project files for later import.

 First, select the *Help* button in the upper toolbar in BAS to select *Welcome*, this will open the welcome page again and provide the options to create a new application template.
 <br><br>![](images/11d_01.png)<br><br>
 Similar as in the beginning of creating the application template, select: *Start from template*, but this time select *CAP Project* as template.